learn-co-curriculum/phase-0-pac-2-intro/README.md

 puts result #=> 2
 ```

-You probably have an intuitive model of the **default sequence** because you
+You probably have an intuitive model of the **default sequence** since you
 have the general mindset that English text is read "top to bottom, left to
 right" and expect that to apply to code.
+It does!
+Isn't' it nice when things
+meet our default assumptions?

 This is why you intuitively grasp why Ruby would throw an error with the
 following code: